 Yes, the size of your AC matters, but it’s more vital to find an air conditioning unit that is appropriately sized for your home, not just the largest one you can find.
 Also, improperly sized air conditioning systems tend to cycle more often, which leads to accelerated wear and tear.

 Myth 5: Close Vents in Rooms that are Not in Use

 Closing off vents throws off the subtle balance of air distribution through your house.
 Closing vents can cool the inside of your air duct.

-Roy Mechanical LLC, one of the leading AC contractors in Zanesville, offers 100% satisfaction guaranteed.
+Roy Mechanical LLC, one of the leading AC contractor in Zanesville, offers 100% satisfaction guaranteed.
 We concentrate on great service on work done right at a good price.
 Our trained and licensed technicians can provide you peace of mind with our NATE certification and years of expertise.
-We provide one of the best AC repairs in Newark.
+We provide one of the best AC repair in Newark.